Dual Eligible Medicare Medicaid

 → Why do people have both Medicare and Medicaid?

-People have both Medicare and Medicaid because they may be in relatively good health but have limited financial resources, or they may have spent their income and wealth on health or long-term care costs.
+People might have both Medicare and Medicaid because they may be in relatively good health but have limited financial resources, or they may have spent their income and wealth on health or long-term care costs.

 → What plan provides both Medicare and Medicaid coverage to certain eligible beneficiaries?